Learn how to create a Variable and use it as part of Outputs.

 Depending on how you use Variables, they could be created as output values or as single values.

+Note: By output value, we mean the final value of the output.
+It can be made of one single value or a combination of single values.
 By single value, we mean the smallest building block of an output.
 It can be used alone, combined, or assigned to conditions to build an output value.
+Learn more about the structure of outputs and value components here.

 Nevertheless, the process of creating a Variable is the same as that of building an Output.
-Please, refer to this articlepoint 2 for a more exhaustive explanation.
+Please, refer to this article, point 2 for a more exhaustive explanation.

 Here below is a short, adjusted version:

-1. Build the variable value
+- Build the variable value

 Choose whether the value of the variable is composed of a single value or multiple values.

-1. Configure the value
+- Configure the value

 Specify and configure the single components of the value.
 This differs depending on the value structure.

-1. Apply Rules (optional)
+- Apply Rules (optional)

 A rule is a transformation that modifies the data to conform to a certain format and/or pattern.

-1. Add conditions (advanced)
+- Add conditions (advanced)

 A condition is a logical comparison that must be met for something to into effect.